-Updates in number of shares implemented as part of the QIR could also trigger a review of the free float of the security.
-Any resultant change in FIF would be implemented simultaneously provided they satisfy the QIR implementation thresholds, as outlined in the footnote to Sub-section 3.2.4: Quarterly Index Review of Changes in FIFs.
+Changes in NOS implemented as part of the QIR could also trigger a review of the free float of the security.
+Any resultant change in FIF would be implemented simultaneously provided they satisfy the QIR implementation thresholds, as outlined in the footnote to Subsection 3.2.4: Quarterly Index Review of Changes in FIFs.